-An improved annual yield, greater sustainability, multiple harvests with yearlong growing, and a lowered production cost… Any one of these advantages would provide a sound reason to make the switch from indoor warehouse grow operations to growing cannabis in a greenhouse!
+An improved annual yield, greater sustainability, multiple harvests with year-long growing, and a lower production cost… These advantages would be a reason to switch from indoor warehouse grow operations to growing in a greenhouse!

-While most strongly associated with the cannabis industry, and hotly trending in states like California that have recently legalized recreational cannabis, greenhouses equipped with light deprivation systems can provide a huge out of season boon for different types of crops that require specific lighting schedules.
+Greenhouses equipped with light deprivation systems provide an out-of-season boon for different types of crops that require specific lighting schedules.

 Photoperiodism is the response from plants and animals, by growth or behavior, to photoperiods.